akeil/onkyoctl/README.md

 When used as a library, the `Config` struct is used to configure a `Device`.
 Use `ReadConfig(path)` to populate it from an *.ini* file or set individual options directly.

-## Connection Issues
-At least the one unit this was tested on would only hold *one* TCP connection at a time.
-This means, when you connect to the device while another client is already connected, the connection to the *other* client will be closed.
-Likewise, when another client connects, we will lose our connection.

-This may become a problem for long-running processes which require a constant connection to monitor the device.
-We have two options to deal with this:

-`AutoConnect`: when set to *true*, the `Device` will attempt to reconnect as soon as a message needs to be sent.

-`AllowReconnect`: after we lose connection, waits for `ReconnectSeconds` and then attempts to reconnect.
-Use with care - if other clients behave the same way.

-The `OnConnected` and `OnDisconnected` are called when the connection status changes.

 ## Similar Projects